Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

 The quotient $U/\mu_m$ is a birational model of our original surface $S$.
 By \autoref{prop:special_surface_is_rational} it is rational, and therefore it is fibered onto $\mathbb{P}^1$.
 Since $U/\mu_m$ is fibered over the quotient of $B$ by the image of $f_*\colon \mu_m(k)\to \Aut_k(B)$, we deduce that this image is non-trivial, in other words that $f$ is non-invariant.

-For the rest of the proof, we let $\sigma_U$ be a generator of the image of $\mu_m(k)\hookrightarrow \Aut_k(U)$.
+For the rest of the proof, we let $\sigma_U$ be a generator of the image of $\mu_m(k)\to \Aut_k(U)$.

 Suppose that $m=2$ and that $f$ is not smooth.
 Let $F\cup F'$ be a singular fiber.
-Since $f$ is minimal, $\sigma_U$ sends $F$ to $F'$ (cf.\ \autoref{rmk:minimal_conic_bundle}).
-If $u$ is the intersection of $F$ and $F'$, it is a fixed point of $\sigma_U$.
-The action on the tangent space at $u$ exchanges the directions of $F$ and $F'$: so there is a basis of $\fm_u/\fm_u^2$ for which the action is given by the matrix
+Since $f$ is minimal, $\sigma_U$ sends $F$ to $F'$, so the intersection $u$ of $F$ and $F'$ is a fixed point of $\sigma_U$.
+The action on $\fm_u/\fm_u^2$ exchanges the directions given by $F$ and $F'$: so there is a basis which this action is given by the matrix

 The eigenvalues of this matrix are $+1$ and $-1$.
 So if $\widehat{\sigma}_u$ is the induced involution of $\widehat{\sO}_{U,u}$, we see that $\Fix(\widehat{\sigma}_u)$ is a germ of regular curve.
 Since $\Fix(\sigma_U)\otimes \widehat{\sO}_{U,u}=\Fix(\widehat{\sigma}_u)$ (as shown in the proof of \autoref{lemma:sing_qt}), it follows that there is a regular $\mu_2$-fixed curve passing through $u$.
 This curve cannot be contained in the fiber $F\cup F'$, so it must dominate $B$.
 This implies by equivariance of $f$ that the $\mu_2$-action on $B$ is trivial, contradicting what we have established above.